Tulum is one of the most visited destinations in Mexico’s beautiful Riviera Maya.

 When you go, head out early.
 If you go early enough, you’ll be able to enjoy Coba without a crowd while everyone’s busy with the nearby Tulum ruins and Tulum cenotes.

 The entrance price for Coba is around 75 pesos.
 There is an extra charge to rent bikes and explore the ruins faster, but it’s worth it in my opinion!

 - Time: 2-3 hours via QROO 15

 Tip: You can also head down this road as an alternative day trip from Tulum, even if you don’t make it all the way to Punta Allen.
-Visit the beach near Boca Paila, tour the free visitor’s center and climb the watchtower there, or take a boat trip out on the lagoon to see wildlife such as native birds, manatees, and crocodiles.
+Visit the beach near Boca Paila, tour the free visitor’s center, and climb the watchtower there.
+You can also take a boat trip out on the lagoon to see wildlife such as native birds, manatees, and crocodiles.

 5. Playa del Carmen

 Of course, if you are in Tulum then it’s likely you’ve already heard about Playa del Carmen.
 Maybe you’ve even been before!

 Either way, Playa del Carmen is just under an hour’s drive away, making it the perfect day trip from Tulum.
 It’s neither too far nor too close, so you feel like you’re getting a real break!